Xinrui17/CoFedRec/README.md

 # Usage

-For example, to run the script with Diabetes dataset, use:
+For example, to run the script with Movielens 100k dataset, use:

 ``` python train_supcon.py --dataset "100k" --item_cluster 60 --reg 0.005 --cl_t 0.1 --lr 0.1```
 # Citation